MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: MMLandmarks Dataset

 Finding associations between ground and satellite views of the same instances is a complex task.
 A straightforward approach is to use Google Maps and Street View to sample satellite views and road panoramas~\cite{cvusa, vo2016localizing, cvact, vigor, cvcities, ye2024cross}.
 This cannot be trivially adapted to natural geo-tagged images, since images of a landmark are typically taken from a distance.
 When sampling the corresponding satellite view, we may end up with no landmark at all since the ground image was taken too far away.
 Inspired by GLDv2~\cite{gldv2}, we leverage the landmarks available in Wikimedia Commons to create a trustworthy correspondence between the ground views and aerial views in \dname.

-We collect the meta-information of the United States from OpenStreetMaps~\cite{openstreetmap}, and keep all polygons containing at least one of the tags \{\texttt{wikipedia}, \texttt{wikidata}\}.
+We start by collecting the meta-information of all polygons in the United States from OpenStreetMaps~\cite{openstreetmap}, and keep all those containing at least one of the tags \{\texttt{wikipedia} $\cup$ \texttt{wikidata}\}.
 Thereafter, we collect the Wiki-identifier for each polygon from its associated Wikipedia and Wikidata pages.
-The Wiki-identifier has the format "Q123456" and links all Wiki-information to a single entity.
-We filter the landmarks and check for the presence of a Wikipedia page containing textual information, and a Wikimedia Commons page containing ground view images associated with the landmark.
+The Wiki-identifier has the format "Q123456", and links all Wiki-information to a single entity.
+We filter the landmarks and check for the presence of a Wikipedia page containing textual information, and a Wikimedia Commons page containing ground view images.
 As a final step, to ensure an even size distribution across all satellite images, we heuristically decide to only keep landmarks where the largest side of their bounding box is less than 400 meters.
 After the filtration process (see \cref{fig:collection}), we obtain $18{,}557$ landmarks in the US with all four modalities.
 Each landmark has a varying number of ground and aerial-view images, and a single GPS coordinate and Wikipedia text. \dname therefore contains $329{,}349$ ground images, $197{,}205$ aerial images, $18{,}557$ GPS coordinates and $18{,}557$ textual corpora.